- Dates & Prices

 |Transfer (up to 4 persons return)||GBP 72||EUR 81|

-- Transfers: For guests travelling by public transport, transfers are required from the train station in Arvika (or Torsby).
+- Transfers: For guests travelling by public transport, transfers are required from the train station in Arvika (if combining your cabin stay with Canoe Tours in Rottnan/Röjdån, transfer to/from Torsby rather than Arvika is also possible).
 Please note that transfer times must be booked at least four weeks before departure.
 NB: Maximum 4 persons can be accommodated in standard transfers.
 For larger groups, transfer must be arranged by private taxi, cost around 1400 SEK (about £140) return for up to 7 persons.

 - Canoes and mountain bikes: Canoes and mountain bikes are also available to hire from your local host, payment to be made locally.
 For bikes, child sizes for children aged approx 8-12 years are available.